The average size of the kernel of a matrix and orbits of linear groups: Further examples

 \subsection{Computer calculations: \textsf{Zeta}}

 The author's software package \textsf{Zeta}~\cite{Zeta} for Sage~\cite{Sage} can compute numerous types of ``generic local'' zeta functions in fortunate (``non-degenerate'') cases.
-The techniques used by \textsf{Zeta} were developed over the course of several papers; see \cite{1489} for an overview and references to other pieces of software that \textsf{Zeta} relies upon.
+The techniques used by \textsf{Zeta} were developed over the course of several papers; see \cite{padzeta}, in particular, and \cite{spp1489} for an overview and references to other pieces of software that \textsf{Zeta} relies upon.
 When performing computations, \textsf{Zeta} proceeds by attempting to explicitly compute certain types of $p$-adic integrals.
-Fortunately, the integrals in \eqref{eq:int_K_minors} and \eqref{eq:int_O_minors} can both be encoded in terms of the ``representation data'' introduced in \cite[\S 5]{unipotent} whence the author's computational techniques apply verbatim to the functions $\Zeta_M(T)$ for $\fO = \ZZ$.
+Fortunately, the integrals in \eqref{eq:int_K_minors} and \eqref{eq:int_O_minors} can both be encoded in terms of the ``representation data'' introduced in \cite[\S 5]{unipotent} whence the author's computational techniques apply verbatim to the functions $\Zeta_{M\otimes_{\ZZ} \fO}(T)$, where $M$ is $\ZZ$-defined.
 In detail, given a submodule $M \subset \Mat_{d\times e}(\ZZ)$, \textsf{Zeta} can be used to attempt to construct a rational function $W(X,T) \in \QQ(X,T)$ with the following property: for almost all primes $p$ and all finite extensions $K/\QQ_p$, $\Zeta_{M\otimes_{\ZZ}\fO_K}(T) = W(q_K,T)$; we note that for various reasons, \textsf{Zeta} may well fail to construct $W(X,T)$ even if it exists.
-Given $M \subset \Mat_{d\times e}(\ZZ)$, \textsf{Zeta} can also be used to attempt to construct a formula as in Corollary~\ref{cor:denef}.
+Given $M \subset \Mat_{d\times e}(\ZZ)$, \textsf{Zeta} can also be used to attempt to construct a formula as in Theorem~\ref{thm:denef}.
+We note that while the techniques used by \textsf{Zeta} can, at least in principle, be used to construct an explicit number $C_M$ such that all primes $p$ which needed to be excluded above satisfy $p < C_M$, such a number $C_M$ is not presently determined.

 The remainder of this section is devoted to a number of examples of functions $\Zeta_M(T)$ and $\Zeta^\cc_G(T)$ (via Theorem~\ref{thm:unipotent}) computed with the help of \textsf{Zeta}.
-Throughout, $K$ is a non-Archimedean local field of characteristic zero with valuation ring $\fO$, residue field size $q$, and residue characteristic~$p$.
+Throughout, $\fO$ denotes the valuation ring of a non-Archimedean local field $K \supset \QQ_p$ with residue field size $q$.